markjrieke/emaprepo/walkthrough.md

        dpi = 500)
 ```

-And that's it!
-I could have saved a bit of code by writing a new theme file, but I was being a bit lazy.
-There's a general rule of thumb, *"anytime you copy and paste code three times, you should just think about writing a function.* I think I copied and pasted the theme for just about every chart.
+And that’s it\!
+I could have saved a bit of code by writing a new theme
+file, but I was being a bit lazy.
+There’s a general rule of thumb,
+*"anytime you copy and paste code three times, you should just think
+about writing a function.* I think I copied and pasted the theme for
+just about every chart.